China's yuan global ambition faces payments hurdle

-BEIJING/HONG KONG (Reuters) - China’s quest to turn its yuan into a full-fledged global currency has hit a road-block as the planned roll-out of a worldwide payments superhighway looks certain to get delayed because of policy snags and technology challenges.
+BEIJING/HONG KONG, July 9 (Reuters) - China’s quest to turn its yuan into a full-fledged global currency has hit a road-block as the planned roll-out of a worldwide payments superhighway looks certain to get delayed because of policy snags and technology challenges.

 The China International Payments System (CIPS) that would replace a patchwork of networks and allow hassle-free yuan payments was meant to debut later this year, but bankers say it is unlikely to be ready before 2016.

-The slippage might be good news for China’s big clearing banks such as Bank of China (601988.SS) (3988.HK) and offshore centers such as London or Singapore, which now handle most international yuan transactions and stand to lose their privileged position.
+The slippage might be good news for China’s big clearing banks such as Bank of China and offshore centres such as London or Singapore, which now handle most international yuan transactions and stand to lose their privileged position.

 Yet government debate over how much users should be allowed to move in a single day without punching too big of a hole in China’s capital controls and technological problems have stymied the system’s development, bankers say.